basperheim/ts-markdown-parser/README.md

 # ts-markdown-parser

 `ts-markdown-parser` is a TypeScript-based library for converting Markdown to HTML with built-in syntax highlighting for various programming languages.
-Currently, it supports HTML, JavaScript, TypeScript, and Python code highlighting, with plans to expand to more languages in the future.
+Currently, it supports HTML, JavaScript, TypeScript, SQL, Python, and others for code highlighting, with plans to expand to more languages in the future.

 ## Installation